English verbs: Past tense

 The pronunciation of the past tense ending follows similar rules to those for the third person present tense ending described above: if the base form ends in //t// or //d// then a new syllable //ɪd// or //əd// is added (as in drifted, exceeded); if the base form ends in an unvoiced consonant sound other than //t// then the ending is pronounced //t// (as in capped, passed); otherwise the ending is pronounced //d// (as in buzzed, tangoed).
 Consequently, in the 17th and 18th centuries, the latter two pronunciations were routinely spelled -'d, but -ed was later restored.

 For the past tense of irregular verbs, see English irregular verbs.
 Many of these can be classed as Germanic strong verbs, such as sing (past sang), while others are weak verbs with irregularly pronounced or irregularly spelt past forms, such as say (past tense said //sɛd//).

 The verb be has two past tense forms: was (first and third person singular) and were (plural and second person).

-The past tense (preterite) form is used in what is called the simple past, in sentences such as We lit the fire and He liked to dance.
+The past tense (preterite) form is used in what is called the past simple, in sentences such as We lit the fire and He liked to dance.
 One of the uses of this tense is to refer not to a past situation, but to a hypothetical (present or future) situation in a dependent clause: If I knew that, I wouldn't have to ask.
 This is sometimes called the "past subjunctive", particularly in the case of were, which can replace was in such sentences; see English subjunctive.